ricardobranco777/smeltme/README.md

 ```
   -h, --help            show this help message and exit
+  -a, --all             Show all.
+Ignore -g & -u options
   -g GROUP, --group GROUP
                         Filter by group.
 May be specified multiple times
   -H, --no-header       Do not show header